Upper bounds on the purity of Wigner positive quantum states that verify the Wigner entropy conjecture: Conclusion

 We developed an analytically tractable framework for establishing lower bounds on the Wigner entropy for Wigner non-negative states.
 Starting from the minimal constraints \eqref{eq: Cond-nonneg}--\eqref{eq: Cond-pointwise}, we constructed a hierarchy of bounds $B_n$ (Sec.~\ref{sec: bounds}) by combining a truncated series lower bound for $-\ln x$ with moment identities of the Wigner function.
 This yields a systematic route to sufficient conditions ensuring the conjectured inequality $S[W]\ge 1+\ln\pi$.

 A central outcome is a family of explicit purity-based tests.
 By interpreting $X=\pi W(q,p)$ as a bounded random variable with respect to the probability density $W$ and applying Jensen's inequality, we derived a purity-only relaxation of $B_n$ for all $n\ge 2$ (Sec.~\ref{sec:improved}).
 This leads to closed-form thresholds $\mu\le \mu_n$ guaranteeing $S[W]\ge 1+\ln\pi$ (Sec.~\ref{sec:thresholds}), including $\mu\le 4-2\sqrt{3}$ and $\mu\le 2/e$.
+Therefore, our results render all numerical attempts to test the conjecture for states with $\mu \leq 2/e$ unnecessary.
+Rewording that, we could say that, until a full proof of the conjecture, numerical tests may focus on high-purity Wigner-non-negative states in the remaining mixed-state regime $2/e<\mu<1$, while the pure-state endpoint $\mu=1$ is already characterized by Hudson's theorem \cite{Hudson1974}.

-Beyond providing fast analytical checks applicable to broad families of Wigner-nonnegative phase-space densities, our results also clarify the limitations of relying on purity alone under \eqref{eq: Cond-nonneg}--\eqref{eq: Cond-pointwise}.
-In particular, if one aims to extend this purity-based approach toward the conjectured extremal regime $\mu\le 1$, one may need to incorporate additional quantum-realizability constraints---that is, conditions ensuring that $W$ comes from a positive semidefinite density operator---beyond our minimal assumptions.
-At a more abstract level, our framework already indicates concrete ''interfaces'' for such refinements: for example, at order $n=2$ the bound improves as soon as one can exclude the flat-top extremizer by enforcing a lower bound on $\mathrm{Var}(X)$, or, more generally, by controlling higher moments of $W$.
+Beyond providing fast analytical checks applicable to broad families of Wigner non-negative phase-space densities, our results also clarify the limitations of relying on purity alone under \eqref{eq: Cond-nonneg}--\eqref{eq: Cond-pointwise}.
+In particular, if one aims to extend this purity-based approach to the remaining mixed-state regime $2/e<\mu<1$, one may need to incorporate additional quantum-realizability constraints---that is, conditions ensuring that $W$ comes from a positive semidefinite density operator---beyond our minimal assumptions.
+At a more abstract level, our framework already indicates concrete ``interfaces'' for such refinements: for example, at order $n=2$ the bound improves as soon as one can exclude the flat-top extremizer by enforcing a lower bound on $\mathrm{Var}(X)$, or, more generally, by controlling higher moments of $W$.
 A natural direction is to combine the present hierarchy with physicality constraints expressed at the level of characteristic functions or positive-type conditions, or with structural constraints available for special families (e.g., passive states or majorization-based classes).
-Finally, while we focused on the single-mode setting for notational simplicity, the underlying construction extends to multimode phase space with the corresponding $(2\pi)^n$ normalizations, and it would be interesting to investigate how the resulting thresholds compare with the best known results for multimode beam-splitter constructions.
+Finally, while we focused on the single-mode setting for notational simplicity, the underlying construction extends to $n$-mode phase space with the corresponding $(2\pi)^n$ normalizations, and it would be interesting to investigate how the resulting thresholds compare with the best known results for multimode beam-splitter constructions.